drazisil/rust-server/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Code of Conduct

+This project follows the standard code of conduct for open source C++ projects.
+Please be respectful and professional in all communications.

+---

+**Note:** The project is now implemented in C++ and CMake.
+All contributions should follow C++ best practices.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).